Kimyan07/CS412-ELECTIVE1-Adaptive-Rule-CPP/README.md

 The program asks for information such as past exam searches, quiz attempts, quiz score, and the topic being studied.
 It then checks the conditions of the two rules and displays a recommendation based on the user answers.

-## Adaptive Rules
+### Adaptive Rules

 ### Rule 1

-**If** the student searches for past exams 3 or more times
+**If** the user searches for past exams 3 or more times
-**Then** the system prioritizes exam-preparation resources and past-exam materials.
+**Then** the system recommends past exams and other exam-preparation materials.

 **Why it improves personalization:**

-Repeated searches for past exams can indicate that the student is preparing for an upcoming test.
-Instead of showing only general learning materials, the system adapts by prioritizing resources that match the student's likely goal of test preparation.
-This is similar to the module's example of inferring a student's goal as "test preparation" when they repeatedly search for past exams.
+If the student or user keeps searching for past exams, they may be preparing for an upcoming test.
+Because of this, the program gives them exam related materials instead of only giving general study materials.

 ### Rule 2

-**If** the student attempts a quiz on the same topic at least 2 times and the latest score is below 70%
+**If** the user takes a quiz on the same topic at least 2 times and gets a score below 70%
-**Then** the system recommends reviewing that topic before taking another practice quiz.
+**Then** the system recommends reviewing the topic before taking another quiz.

 **Why it improves personalization:**

-Repeated attempts combined with a low score can indicate that the student needs additional support with the topic.
-The system responds by recommending review material rather than simply giving the same quiz again.
-This creates a more helpful learning path based on the student's observed behavior and performance.
+If the student or user takes the same quiz several times but still gets a low score, they may need more time to study the topic.
+The program then recommends reviewing the topic first before trying the quiz again.

 ## Required Logic Format